niyibizimadeit/AgriSight/README.md

 # AgriSight — Agricultural E-commerce Sales Analysis & Prediction System

-> A market intelligence platform for agricultural product sellers, built on scraped e-commerce data from Chinese platforms.
-Combines statistical analysis, machine learning, and an interactive web dashboard to surface actionable pricing and sales insights.
+> A data-driven web application that collects, analyzes, and visualizes agricultural product sales data from Suning (苏宁易购).
+Combines statistical analysis, machine learning, and an interactive web dashboard.
+Built as a graduation project for Data Analysis Training — Topic 3 (Medium Level).

 ---

 ## Project Overview

-AgriSight is a data-driven web application that collects, cleans, analyzes, and visualizes agricultural product sales data from public e-commerce platforms (Suning 苏宁易购).
-It is designed as both a **graduation project deliverable** (data analysis training — Topic 3, medium difficulty) and a **realistic B2B market intelligence tool** for agricultural sellers who want to understand pricing dynamics, competition, and demand patterns.

-The system answers questions like:
+AgriSight scrapes agricultural product listings from Suning, performs comprehensive analysis across five categories (Fruits, Vegetables, Grains & Oils, Tea, Fresh Produce), and presents findings through an interactive Vue 3 + ECharts dashboard backed by a FastAPI backend.

+**The system answers:**
 - Which product categories sell the most, and at what price points?
-- Does promotion status significantly lift sales volume?
+- What factors most strongly influence sales volume?
-- Which origin regions dominate which categories?
+- How do products segment into market tiers?
-- Given my product's attributes, what sales volume can I expect?
+- Given product attributes, what sales volume can be expected?

----

-## Business Framing

-Rather than presenting this as a student analysis exercise, AgriSight is framed as a **Seller Intelligence Dashboard** — a tool an agricultural merchant would realistically pay to use.
-Key value propositions:

-- **Benchmark your product** against competitors in the same category and price range
-- **Predict expected sales** before setting a price
-- **Understand what drives sales** through transparent regression and factor analysis
-- **Discover underserved niches** via cluster analysis (high-rating, low-competition segments)

 ---